Police Seek to Prevent Badshah From Leaving Country Amid Controversy

 They are also looking into if the makers of the video have taken proper approval for showing what appears to be a government school premises and a Haryana Roadways bus from the Jind depot.

-If required approvals were not taken, legal action will be taken, police said.
+If required approvals were not taken, legal action will be taken, the police said.

+On Friday, Haryana Education Minister Mahipal Dhanda said the government has taken cognisance of the music video.